anderslundstedt/anderslundstedt.github.io/_posts/2019-05-30-Slides-Necessarily-non-analytic-induction-proofs.md

 problems with our definitions.
 Instead of modifying the slides I will address those problems here.

+**UPDATE 2019-08-29:** *In the latest summary that I have uploaded to the research page, the following problem has been addressed.*
 At the FLoV talk,
 [Mattias Granberg Olsson](https://flov.gu.se/english/about/linguistics--logic-and-theory-of-science-unit/linguistics--logic-and-theory-of-science-unit?languageId=100001&userId=xgranb)
 pointed out a problem with our definition of first-order languages of arithmetic